-- Assess Purchase Card data to determine if USAID's FY 2021 purchase card program has more than \$10 million of USAID's purchase card spending.
-(Section 2.9 of OMB Circular A-123, Appendix B, revised (2019). - Assess, identify and analyze the risks of illegal, improper or erroneous purchases and payments made through USAID's purchase card including convenience checks if applicable, integrated card programs during FY 2021. - Determine whether the results of our risk assessment justify performing an audit in compliance with the Act. - Coordinate with appropriate agency officials on a joint semiannual report to the OMB on any purchase card violations meeting the criteria established in the Act.
+- Assess Purchase Card data to determine if USAID's FY 2022 purchase card program has more than \$10 million of USAID's purchase card spending.
+(Section 2.9 of OMB Circular A-123, Appendix B, revised (2019). - Assess, identify, and analyze the risks of illegal, improper or erroneous purchases and payments made through USAID's purchase card including convenience checks if applicable, integrated card programs during FY 2022. - Determine whether the results of our risk assessment justify performing an audit in compliance with the Act. - Coordinate with appropriate agency officials on a joint semiannual report to the OMB on any purchase card violations meeting the criteria established in the Act.

 To accomplish our risk assessment, we remotely performed procedures at USAID's Office in Washington, DC.
-The scope of this engagement focused on the USAID's Purchase Card program and the agency's compliance with applicable provisions of the Act and covered transactions from October 1, 2020 through September 30, 2021.
+The scope of this engagement focused on the USAID's Purchase Card program and the agency's compliance with applicable provisions of the Act and covered transactions from October 1, 2021, through September 30, 2022.
 To achieve our objective, we:

-- Reviewed USAID's policies, directives, and procedures for its purchase card program. - Reviewed USAID's Federal Managers Financial Integrity Act (FMFIA) Statement of Assurance for any identified internal control matters related to the purchase card program. - Determined whether USAID maintained a Purchase Card Management Plan (the Plan) for risk assessments. - Determined whether USAID summarized its overall risk assessment results in its annual Plan. - Determined the dollar amounts and other relevant statistical information for USAID's Purchase Card program for fiscal year 2021. - Identified potential risks to the programs and assessed the probability and potential impact of each risk. - Reviewed prior OIG reports and determined whether the agency addressed prior year recommendations, if any. - Determined whether USAID regularly monitored delinquent purchase card accounts. - Determined whether USAID conducted training for its purchase card program; and - Obtained and reviewed cardholder transaction history for the purchase card program with the GSA SmartPay Program.
+- Reviewed USAID's policies, directives, and procedures for its purchase card program. - Reviewed USAID's Federal Managers Financial Integrity Act (FMFIA) Statement of Assurance for any identified internal control matters related to the purchase card program. - Determined whether USAID maintained a Purchase Card Management Plan (the Plan) for risk assessments. - Determined whether USAID summarized its overall risk assessment results in its annual Plan. - Determined the dollar amounts and other relevant statistical information for USAID's Purchase Card program for FY 2022. - Identified potential risks to the programs and assessed the probability and potential impact of each risk. - Reviewed prior OIG reports and determined whether the agency addressed prior year recommendations, if any. - Obtained and reviewed detailed summaries prepared by OIG Investigations (OIG/I) of any/ all purchase card fraud detected within the prior two years. - Determined whether USAID regularly monitored delinquent purchase card accounts. - Determined whether USAID conducted training for its purchase card program; and - Obtained and reviewed cardholder transaction history for the purchase card program with the GSA SmartPay Program.

 As noted above, we obtained computer-generated data from GSA's SmartPay system to obtain cardholder information and purchase card transaction data.
 We assessed the reliability of the SmartPay data by (1) by reconciling the data to USAID transactional reports, (2) reviewing existing information about the data and the system that produced them, and (3) interviewing agency officials knowledgeable about the data.
-We determined that the data were sufficiently reliable for the purposes of this report.
+We determined that the data was sufficiently reliable for the purposes of this report.
 We did not test controls over these systems.